Motorcyclists under the age of 25 have a statistically higher risk of being involved in an accident compared to those who are 25 or older.

 Other factors that go into the eventual motorcycle insurance quote you receive include gender, the bike a person rides, and even where they live.

-Men under the age of 25 are more likely to get into an accident on a motorcycle when compared to women or other gender identities.
+Men under 25 are more likely to get into an accident on a motorcycle when compared to women or other gender identities.
 Guys see a higher rate drop once they reach 25 because they’re paying more per month than others.